Licenses & Permits

 Cigarette and Tobacco Products Licenses are required in order for any person, firm or corporation to directly or indirectly, upon any premises, in any manner, or by any device, sell, exchange, barter, dispose of or give away, or keep for sale, any cigarette, cigarette paper, or cigarette wrappers, or any substitute therefore.

-Direct Seller Permits are required in order for any individual who for him/herself, or for a partnership, association or corporation, sells goods, or takes sales orders for the later delivery of goods, at any location other than the permanent business place or residence of said individual, partnership, association or corporation, and shall include, but not be limited to, peddlers, hawkers, and transient merchants.
+Direct Seller Licenses are required in order for any individual who for him/herself, or for a partnership, association or corporation, sells goods, or takes sales orders for the later delivery of goods, at any location other than the permanent business place or residence of said individual, partnership, association or corporation, and shall include, but not be limited to, peddlers, hawkers, and transient merchants.

 An Event Permit may be required for parades, runs/walks, car shows, community events, and special events in which 200 or more attendees are anticipated at one time or that is likely to have a significant impact on neighborhood parking or the free flow of traffic.

 - Event Permit Determination Request form - Your event may or may not require an Event Permit.
 This Determination Request form is to submit a request to Village staff to determine whether an Event Permit will be required for your event.
 Village staff will review your submission and will be in contact with you.

 The Village recently changed the Code with regard to Excavation Permits including a new application and process.
 The new process will take place as followed: